Elementary school in Canada

 Private elementary schools

-Private schools in Canada charge fees and they must deliver the same curriculum as public schools in that province or territory.
+Private or independent schools in Canada charge fees and they must deliver the same curriculum as public schools in that province or territory.
 This ensures that students complete the same course of study as students in the public school system.

 The legal status of private schools varies across Canada.
 Most provinces and territories require private schools to register with their ministries of education.
 The schools must follow the curriculum and other standards set by that province.